bowei/net-fiddle/doc/ui-code.md

 The drop type comes from `dataTransfer` key `application/netfiddle`, set in `onDragStart`.
 Two code paths:

 1. `nodeType === 'veth'` — special case: creates two `veth-end` nodes offset ±90px from the drop point, plus a permanent dashed edge (`data.vethLink: true`).
 Both nodes share a `vethPairId` so they can be co-deleted.
+2. `nodeType === 'netkit'` — similar special case: creates `netkit-primary` and `netkit-peer` nodes offset ±90px apart, plus a permanent dashed edge.
+Both share a `vethPairId` for co-deletion (the same field is reused since the behavior is identical).
-2. Everything else — looks up the def in REGISTRY, creates either a `containerNode` or `netNode`.
+3. Everything else — looks up the def in REGISTRY, creates either a `containerNode` or `netNode`.
 If dropped inside a container's bounding box (`findContainerAt`), sets `parentNode` and converts the position to container-relative coordinates.

 **Container collision (`findContainerAt`):**
 Simple AABB test against all `containerNode` nodes.
 Uses `node.width/height` or falls back to `style.width/height`.